ambrosus/ambrosus-bridge/manual-deploy.md

 ## This is manual to deploy temporary relay instance for AMB-ETH bridge.

-### Prerequisites
-In order to run relay on your machine you need to have docker installed.

-Also you need to be authorized to pull image from private docker registry.
-In this case you need to authorize using this [instructions]("https://docs.github.com/en/packages/working-with-a-github-packages-registry/working-with-the-container-registry#authenticating-to-the-container-registry").
+## Installation

+##### Creating a Droplet

+Typical DigitalOcean node (2 GB / 2 CPUs, 60 GB SSD disk, 3 TB transfer) should be good for running a relay

+There is detailed step by step information how to setup droplet on digitalocean https://www.digitalocean.com/docs/droplets/how-to/create/

+Our brief instructions:

+Create an account and log in.
+Press 'Droplets' and then 'Create Droplet'.
+Use the OS Ubuntu and then choose what machine preferences and which data center suits you.
+Then either create a SSH key which you will use to access the instance or if you do not choose one you will get a password to your email.
+Write a hostname that suits you and launch the instance.

+Now lets setup a firewall for the instance to make sure the instance is accessible only through specific ports.
+Your instance should be launched and you should see it by pressing 'Droplets'.
+Click on the instance you launched and then press 'Networking' -> 'Manage Firewalls'.
+Add rules for the following ports:

+ - Port range: 80
+        Protocol: **TCP**
+ - Port range: 443
+        Protocol: **TCP**

 TODO: Info about private key generation?

 ### Configuration

-These are required env variables to run relay.
-To apply them, simply put them in `env.list` file, which should be located in the same directory where you run the command.
+These are required environment variables to run relay.
+To apply them, simply put them in `env.list` file, which should be located in the same directory from where you start relay.
 The content of `env.list` file:
 <pre>
 STAGE=&lt;dev/test/prod>
 NETWORK=eth